 For ten minutes she felt nothing.
 Before I would have given up by then.
 But I had grown in Christ and been strengthened in my innermost being by the Holy Spirit.
 So I continued, full of the peace of God, feeling grace exploding from my heart.

-And when I thanked God the heat increased more and more, until soon there was not more pain or tenderness.
+And when I thanked God the heat increased more and more, until soon there was no more pain or tenderness.
 The cysts were gone, and she didn’t need surgery!
-Thank you God for your rain!
+Thank you, God, for your rain!

 Revelation 11:15 (NRSV) The kingdom of the world has become the kingdom of our Lord and of his Messiah